Logging

 under systemd (detected via JOURNAL_STREAM), RunWisp drops its own

 timestamps because journald already prepends them.
-JSON output always keeps the
+JSON output always keeps a

 Readiness and shutdown